beckbw/TACC-LSC-Training/README.md

 * [Advanced](Advanced) courses generally assume a student will be aware of the content of the Introductory courses and will generic have a more targetted or specific scope.
 * [Workshops](Workshops) are specific training sessions of Introductory or Advanced courses organized by the host institution and date they were presented.

-Note: While Workshops will contain substantially the same information as in Introductory or Advanced they will likely present institution specific content as well.
+Note: While Workshops will contain substantially the same information as is in Introductory or Advanced, they will likely present institution specific content as well.

 #### Catalog